Hiking Western Canada

 Hiking Western Canada is a guided hiking trip through the best hiking areas of the Canadian Rockies and the Coastal Mountains.

-The trip starts in Prince George, BC, goes on to Jasper National Park, down South to Banff National Park and the Lake Louise area and continues West to the wild Coastal Mountains of BC.
+The trip starts in Calgary, AB, goes on to Banff National Park, up North to the Lake Louise area, Jasper National Park and from there continues West to the wild Coastal Mountains of BC.

 On this trip we'll go on amazing day hikes that will take us up to jaw-dropping views, through vast meadows full of flowers and along beautiful mountain ranges.

-If you enjoy hiking and would like to get to know the best that te Western Canada wilderness has to offer, this trip is for you.
+If you enjoy hiking and would like to get to know the Western Canadian wilderness, this trip is for you.

 The trip is hiking oriented.
 On most day hikes will be doing 12 - 15 km hikes with 400 - 700 meters elevation gain.